-Step Action 1 Check the warrant's version number .
+Check the warrant's version number.
 If you are not in possession of the warrant, ask the Police Communications Centre to check for you.
 The version number is found on the top left-hand corner in NIA's "view warrant" screen.

+Note that there is no requirement to have the warrant printed and in your possession at the time of the arrest.
+The person should be shown the warrant upon their return to the station.

-2 Confirm the warrant is current and not already executed .
-3 Make reasonable enquiries to check the person's identity.
-4 Advise the person: they have an outstanding warrant to arrest for unpaid fines their payment options .
+- Confirm the warrant is current and not already executed.
+2 - 3 Make reasonable enquiries to check the person's identity. - Advise the person: - they have an outstanding warrant to arrest for unpaid fines - their payment options.

 If the person offers you cash payment of the fine, follow the receiving cash payment procedure.

 5 If the fine remains unpaid, decide whether to arrest the person.

+If you decide to:

+arrest the person, you must...

+may be released on Police bail pending a court appearance)

+If the person offers to pay outstanding fines in full after their arrest:

+- accept the payment and follow the receiving cash payment procedure - release the person on Police bail - clarify with the court whether the person needs to appear in court and advise the person of the Court's decision.

-If you decide to: arrest the person, you must not arrest the person bring them to court as soon as possible with a copy of the executed warrant.
-(The person may be released on Police bail pending a court appearance) verify the person's full name, current address, phone number and occupation/ place of work (this information will assist the Collections Unit and court bailiffs to recover unpaid fines).
-If the person offers to pay outstanding fines in full after their arrest: • accept the payment and follow the receiving cash payment procedure • release the person on Police bail • clarify with the court whether the person needs to appear in court and advise the person of the Court's decision.
-6 advise: Processing Centre using the Bulletin nformation Disclosure to Collections") to to the warrant (e.g. arrest, acceptance the person's full name, current add you have not arrested the person NIA alerts you believe are incorrect dress, phone number and occupation, if t.
-7 If the warrant is executed, (i.e. the perfine): create an occurrence using the inci attach all relevant documents to the copy of the warrant signed and witnessed receipt fication ("Fines Warrant - Information
+not arrest the person...

+bring them to court as soon as possible with verify the person's full name, current address, phone a copy of the executed warrant.
+(The person number and occupation/ place of work (this information will assist the Collections Unit and court bailiffs to recover unpaid fines).

+If the person is arrested on a fines warrant, an automated email is generated from NIA to Collections to advise them of this and what court the person will be appearing in.

+If the person is not arrested contact Collections Unit and advise:

+- the person's full name,

+- current address,

+- phone number, and

+- occupation.

+- 7 If the warrant is executed, (i.e. the person is arrested or has fully paid their fine):

+- create an occurrence using the incident code 2T

+- attach all relevant documents to the file including:

+- copy of the warrant

+- signed and witnessed receipt

+- copy of the cleared NIA alert.